-Check the contact breaker gap after the first 500 miles.
-Owing to the initial settling down there is a tendency for the gap to alter in the first few hundred miles of use.

-Subsequent adjustment will only be required at long intervals, but it is nevertheless advisable to check every two thousand miles.
+SPECIAL NOTE-Check the contact breaker point gap after the first one hundred miles and five hundred miles.
+Owing to the initial settling down, there is a tendency for the gap to alter in the first few hundred miles of use.
+This may seriously affect the ignition setting.
+Subsequent adjustment will only be required at long intervals but it is as well to check the gap every two thousand miles.
+(When the engine is decarbonised is always an opportune time.)